 Here on this page you’ll find information on the tests for visibility & durability.
 And in addition, details of the extra tests to ensure ANPR Cameras can read plates more successfully than before.

-Modern number plates are made up from assembled plate media components.
-But before they can be offered for sale, all plates are tested to ensure they meet current standards.
-And only then, after they’re certified to carry the BS Number can they be sold.
+A modern number plate is made up from specific components.
+Each construction is tested to ensure they meet current standards.
+And only then, after they’re certified to carry the BS Number can they be sold to suppliers.

 Details of the 145e tests can be seen below: